Kiss (band): 1971–1975: early years

 The letters happened to look similar to the insignia of the Nazi SS, a symbol that is outlawed in Germany by Section 86a of the German criminal code.
 However, Simmons and Stanley, both Jewish, have denied any intentional likeness to Nazi symbolism in the logo.
-Since 1979, most of the band's album covers and merchandise in Germany have used a different logo, in which the letters "SS" look like the letters "ZZ" backwards.
-This logo is also used in Austria, Switzerland, Lithuania, Hungary and Israel to avoid controversy.
+Since 1980, most of the band's album covers and merchandise in Germany have used a different logo, in which the letters "SS" look like the letters "ZZ" backwards.
+This logo is also used in Austria, Switzerland, Lithuania, and Hungary to avoid controversy.

 The band's name has repeatedly been the subject of rumors pertaining to alleged hidden meanings.
 Among these rumors are theories that the name is an acronym for "Knights in Satan's Service", "Kinder SS", or "Kids in Satan's Service".
 Simmons has denied all of these claims.

 The first Kiss performance took place on January 30, 1973, for an audience of fewer than ten people at the Popcorn Club (renamed Coventry shortly afterward) in Queens.
 The band was paid $50 for performing two sets that evening, following a cold-call Simmons had made to the venue, convincing them to hire the new band for a three-night stand.
 For the first three gigs, January 30 to February 1, they wore makeup, but the iconic character designs associated with Kiss made their debuts during the March 9–10 shows at The Daisy in Amityville, New York.

 On March 13 of that year, the band recorded a five-song demo tape with producer Eddie Kramer.
 Former TV director Bill Aucoin, who had seen the group at a handful of showcase concerts in the summer of 1973, offered to become the band's manager in mid-October.
-Kiss agreed, with the condition that Aucoin signs the band to a record label within two weeks.
+Kiss agreed, with the condition that Aucoin signed the band to a record label within two weeks.
 On November 1, 1973, Kiss became the first act signed to former teen pop singer and Buddah Records executive Neil Bogart's new label, Casablanca Records.

 The band entered Bell Sound Studios in New York City on October 10, 1973, to begin recording its first album.
 On December 31, the band had its official industry premiere at the Academy of Music in New York City, opening for Blue Öyster Cult.
 It was at this concert that, for the first of many times, Simmons accidentally set his hair (which was coated in hairspray) ablaze while performing his fire-breathing routine.
+His trademark stalking stage-moves were inspired by the creature Ymir of the movie 20 Million Miles to Earth.